Special & Unique Collections

-The Carnegie Library of Pittsburgh holds many rare and unique collections of historical importance, especially those that illuminate the rich cultural heritage of Pittsburgh and Western Pennsylvania.
-These historical collections are held at the Main Branch in Oakland, as well as in neighborhood libraries throughout Allegheny County.
+Carnegie Library of Pittsburgh holds many rare, unique, and historical special collections, especially those that illuminate the rich cultural heritage of Pittsburgh and Western Pennsylvania.
+These historical collections are held at CLP - Main in Oakland, as well as in neighborhood libraries throughout the City of Pittsburgh.

 Allegheny City Historic Reading Room

-Located at the Carnegie Library of Pittsburgh-Allegheny – a collection of rare materials dedicated to the history of Allegheny City and the North Side.
+Located at CLP – Allegheny – a collection of rare materials dedicated to the history of Allegheny City and the North Side.

 Art and Architecture

-The Carnegie Library of Pittsburgh maintains four digital collections on the POWER Library: PA Photos And Documents website using ContentDM as the data platform, and a smaller collection of 19th & 20th Century American railroad journals on the Internet Archive.
+Carnegie Library of Pittsburgh is working to digitize content from the collections and make it available on the internet.
+Digitized volumes and photographs are accessible on Historic Pittsburgh, digital collections on POWER Library: PA Photos and Documents and 19th & 20th Century American railroad journals on Internet Archive.

 Local History and Genealogy Collections

-The Pennsylvania Department at the Carnegie Library specializes in local history and genealogy research.
+The Pennsylvania Department at CLP – Main specializes in local history and genealogy research.